Friday, May 22, 2026

 Maybe WE needed just one more impassioned, poetic homily from the Catholic-Sunday-school teacher side of him about freedom of speech and fighting for the soul of America

-Both emotions are spontaneous and raw and authentic, reminding us of what it is to be human - the best parts.
+(Because as Dolly Parton said in Steel Magnolias "laughter through tears is my favorite emotion."
+Both emotions are spontaneous and raw and authentic, reminding us of what it is to be human - the best parts.)

-Or maybe all we needed was just one last zinger aimed at Trump?
+Or maybe all we really needed was one last fearless zinger aimed at Trump?

 I feel like his jokes would've landed better, tonight, had he allowed that authentic emotion to flow, the bittersweetness of it all, lrather than trying so hard not to seem sad or let Trump get to him.